juliachristensen/PS239T_Fall2019/03_r-basics/01_why-r.md

 ## Why R is annoying

-R is a quirky language -- Some quirks are really useful but others are annoying.
+1. R is a quirky language -- Some quirks are really useful but others are annoying.

 	* R is inconsistent

 		* Lots of special cases where syntax deviates from the normal pattern
 		* A popular set of packages called tidyverse adds to this challenge by using different (generally better) syntax.
 At this point, tidyverse is so extensive that it often feels like a seperate language.

 	* R is slow at doing some important things

 		* Writing fast code in R is an advanced topic

 	* R is not great for big data

-		* parallel processing not well implemented
+		* parallel processing not widely implemented
 		* bad at managing memory

-R users and developers have less computer science training.
+2. R users and developers have less computer science training.

 	* Code and packages are often badly written
 	* Quality control practices not widespread